 Currency Risk-Direct and indirect exposure to foreign currencies subjects the Fund to the risk that those currencies will decline in value relative to the U.S. dollar or, in the case of short positions, that the U.S. dollar will decline in value relative to the currency being hedged.
 Currency exchange rates in foreign countries may fluctuate significantly over short periods of time for a number of reasons, including changes in interest rates, the imposition of currency controls, or other political, economic and social developments in the U.S. or abroad.
-In particular, the Fund may have direct and indirect exposure to foreign currencies and also may incur transaction costs in connection with conversions between those currencies.
-The Fund may attempt to, but is not obligated to, hedge its currency exposure.
-However, currency hedging strategies may not effectively eliminate all currency risk.
+The Fund also may incur transaction costs in connection with conversions between foreign currencies.